SebKrantz/TranslateFiles/README.md

 For Excel and CSV files, the module uses an efficient translation strategy:

-1. **Extract unique values**: Collects all unique text values across the entire sheet/file
+1. **Extract unique values**: Collects all unique text values across the entire file
 2. **Translate once**: Each unique value is translated only once (leveraging the cache)
 3. **Map back**: Translations are mapped back to original positions using fast vectorized operations

+### Excel Workbook-Level Optimization

+For Excel files, unique values are extracted across **all sheets** in the workbook, not just per-sheet.
+This means:
+- Values shared between sheets are translated only once
+- Sheet names are included in the same deduplication pass
+- A single translation dictionary is built for the entire workbook

 ### Benefits

 - **Reduced function calls**: For a column with 10,000 rows but only 10 unique values, only 10 translation calls are made instead of 10,000
 - **Lower overhead**: Avoids per-cell type checking and cache lookups for duplicate values
 - **Cross-column deduplication**: Duplicate values across different columns are also handled efficiently
+- **Cross-sheet deduplication** (Excel): Values appearing in multiple sheets are translated only once

 This optimization is particularly effective for datasets with categorical data, repeated labels, or standardized values.